 The steep graduation A-line bob haircut is stacked and inverted to make thin tresses appear bulkier.
 The back area has shorter layers, and the strands get longer toward the front.
 According to stylist Heather Mancias of Texas, women should keep it short and stacked for volume.

 Mancias states, “If your hair is finer, use the Lanza foundation mousse.
-Then blowdry your hair by pushing it upward around the shape of your head.
-This creates lots of lift and movement.”
+Then blow-dry your hair by pushing it upward around the shape of your head.
+It creates lots of lift and movement.”

 Short and Texturized Bob on Thin Tresses

 Go short and inverted if your hair lacks volume, texture, and movement.
-Though this bob may work on thick tresses, it works much better on thin locks.
-It only takes minimal effort to get a dramatic, tousled style and to maintain this chop.
+Though a bob may work on thick tresses, it works much better on thin locks.
+It only takes minimal effort to get a dramatic, tousled style and to maintain an inverted chop.

 Gorgeously Layered and Inverted

 Consider a gorgeously inverted layered bob haircut for thin hair, so the bulk it creates can form an illusion of a thicker look.
 Women with thin tresses will love it!
 To accentuate the layers, give the ends a slight curl.
 That also gives movement to the hair.